Mid-life crisis? 5 tips to help get your life back on track

 1. Don’t get stuck in a rut professionally

 Too many people can do their jobs standing on their heads.
-Keep learning; upgrade your skills and look at the position you really want.
+Keep learning — upgrade your skills and look at the position you really want.
 Work out what skills, knowledge and experience you need for it.
 Then go for it.

 2. Get your finances under control

-3. Pension planning should start early
+3. Consider starting pension planning early

 5. Find new interests

-For more information, visit www.lindasage.com.
+For free resources and more information on self-care, visit www.lindasage.com.